 The night officially begins when the first star appears in the sky.
 I guess you are out of luck if it is cloudy!
 Once the star is spotted (usually by a very, very enthusiastic child), the food can be brought to the table.
 The table is covered with a white tablecloth, and somewhere on the table, there is a thin layer of hay under the tablecloth to signify Jesus in his manger.
 There is always an extra place setting and chair at the table, in case an unexpected wanderer stops by, in need of a warm meal.

 Nope, we aren’t done yet, next in line are the animals!
-On Christmas Eve, the animals in the stable were the first to see the Jesus when he was born, and as a result, they are considered our equals on Christmas Eve.
 In villages across Poland, it was said that animals could even talk on Christmas Eve!
 (Oh yes, I tried to talk to my dog many times on Christmas Eve when I was younger.)
 Given their superstar status on this day, pets and livestock all get a piece of colored opłatek and a blessing as well.
 Though many people have moved from villages to larger cities and abroad, this tradition from the countryside carries on and now is more likely to include cats and dogs rather than horses and cows.

 OK, now we can eat!

-Through a combination of the “superstar animal status” on Christmas Eve, and long-time Catholic Church mandate which has now been revised, Wigilia was and continues to be a meatless meal.
-Now, to vegetarians out there, we are not following your rules because we do not consider fish to be meat for Wigilia purposes…sorry!
+Through a combination of the “superstar animal status” on Christmas Eve, and long-time Catholic Church mandate which has now been revised, Wigilia was and continues to be a meatless meal, though fish is not considered meat here.

-The meal almost always starts with a delicious hot serving of czerwony barszcz.
+The meal almost always starts with a hot serving of czerwony barszcz.
 Barszcz is a beautiful, maroon colored soup that is made (you guessed it!) with beets.
-The version served on Christmas Eve is really more of a broth than a soup that is filled with chunks of vegetables, and is typically served with wild mushroom uszki, which are quite similar (though in my opinion, inferior :p) to mushroom tortellini.
+The version served on Christmas Eve is really more of a broth than a soup that is filled with chunks of vegetables, and is typically served with wild mushroom uszki, which are quite similar to mushroom tortellini.
 Mushroom and cabbage paszteciki are another common accompaniment.
 I realize that I have not posted a barszcz recipe yet (THE SHAME!) and for this I have no excuse.

 There are a few varieties of fried fish served on Wigilia, including the famous carp!
 On top of this, śledzie, or pickled herring also make an appearance.
 Other traditional items that might make it onto the menu are pierogi, mushroom soup, pasta with poppy seeds, potatoes, salatka jarzynowa (vegetable salad), and karp w galarecie (carp in aspic).